projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

 TTY
 ===

-1. Identify your tty that will be used as the User VM console:
+1. Identify your TTY that will be used as the User VM console:

-   - If you're connected to your device over the network via ssh, use the linux ``tty`` command, and it will report the node (may be different in your use case):
+   - If you're connected to your device over the network via ``ssh``, use the Linux ``tty`` command, and it will report the node (may be different in your use case):

      .. code-block:: console